tomohisa/dcb-events.github.io/docs/examples/course-subscriptions.md

 - A course cannot accept more than N students
 - N, the course capacity, can change at any time to any positive integer different from the current one
-- The course title can change at any time to any title different from the current one
 - The student cannot join more than 10 courses

 ## Traditional approaches